BorisBesker/Django_app/README.md

 django_app
 ===============
 Django_app is a simple django application created for learning purposes.
-Django_app consists of accounts app and google_maps app.
+It enables the user to save and revisit a location on google maps embedded api.

 Features
 ---------

 * For Django 1.11
-* Works with Python 3.6
+* Works with Python 2.7 or 3.5
-* Renders Django projects with 100% starting test coverage
-* Twitter Bootstrap_ v4.0.0 - beta 1 (`maintained Foundation fork`_ also available)
-* 12-Factor_ based settings via django-environ_
-* Secure by default.
-We believe in SSL.
+* Login/registration
+* Google maps embed API
+* Location and direction search
-* Optimized development and production settings
+* Saving and revisiting most recent locations
-* Registration via django-allauth_
+* SASS
+* Integration with travis CI
-* Comes with custom user model ready to go
+* Integration with Coveralls
-* Grunt build for compass and livereload
-* Send emails via Anymail_ (using Mailgun_ by default, but switchable)
-* Media storage using Amazon S3
-* Docker support using docker-compose_ for development and production (using Caddy_ with LetsEncrypt_ support)
-* Procfile_ for deploying to Heroku
-* Instructions for deploying to PythonAnywhere_
+* Code covrage up to 95 %
-* Run tests with unittest or py.test
+* Integration and unit tests
-* Customizable PostgreSQL version
-* Experimental support for Amazon Elastic Beanstalk
+* Code quality up to 9/10 using Django-pylint

 Section 1.1 Title
 -----------------